-Node directory monitor is an instance of combox.events.NodeDirMonitor3 monitoring a node directory.
+Node directory monitor is an instance of combox.events.NodeDirMonitor that monitors a node directory.
 When changes are made to the node directory, the node directory monitor is responsible for correctly detecting the type of change and doing the right thing at that instance of time.
-Each node directory has a dedicated node directory monitor; if there are 2 node directories, then combox will instantiate 2 node directory monitors.
+Each node directory has a dedicated node directory monitor.
+If there are 2 node directories, then combox will instantiate 2 node directory monitors.